exonum/exonum-java-binding/CONTRIBUTING.md

 in a single `zip` archive in `exonum-java-binding/core/target` directory.

-Before packaging, the script will also run all the tests to guarantee that the generated application will be valid.
-It may take a long time, so you can pass `--skip-tests` flag to skip this step:
+Before packaging, the script will also run all the tests to guarantee that the generated application is valid.
+It may take a long time, so you can pass `--skip-tests` flag to skip tests running:

 ```$sh
 $ ./package_app.sh --skip-tests
 ```

-**Automatic EJB App packaging is only supported on Linux platform.**

 ## EJB Modules
 The [Exonum Java Binding](exonum-java-binding) project is split into several modules.